SuffolkLITLab/EfileProxyServer/docs/adr/013-choice-of-documentation-site.md

 have a local development environment set up (i.e. new developers or folks who don't work on this repo much).

-We should host this information on a documentation that is easily findable and accessible.
+We should host this information on a documentation site that is easily findable and accessible.
 The only real choice for where to host it is on GitHub pages, and IMO it should be separate from the rest of the [Assembly Line documentation](https://assemblyline.suffolklitlab.org/docs/overview).
 This ADR focuses on how to generate the static HTML that will be hosted on